jrb-s2c-github/atomika/README.md

 However, this reset is enforced every time the k8s_boot.yml runs.

+## Jetpack: Declarative deployment pipelines

-## Jetpack: Declarative deployments of Spring microservices using Maven JIB
+### Declarative deployments of Spring microservices using Maven JIB
 A fuller description on how to declare Continuous Integration and Deployment (CI/CD) for a Spring microservices project is available at [Dzone.com ](https://dzone.com/articles/fast-feature-branch-deployments-of-micro-services).